 Flight Design (i.e. Rocket Trajectories)

 Caley Burke is an aerospace engineer for NASA’s Launch Services Program (LSP).
-She analyzes the trajectories of the rockets launching NASA’s unmanned spacecraft missions.
-She is currently assigned to the Joint Polar Satellite System 2 (JPSS-2) mission launch on Atlas V 401 rocket from Vandenberg AFB in California.
-She works the interface between the spacecraft and launch vehicle teams, getting the spacecraft delivered to the right place at the right time and pointed in the right direction.
-Additionally, she supports manned launch on the Boeing CST-100 Starliner and Space X Dragon capsules, respectively on Atlas V and Falcon 9 rockets, with NASA’s Commercial Crew Program (CCP).
+She analyzes the trajectories of the rockets launching NASA and NOAA robotic spacecraft missions.
+She works the interface between the spacecraft and launch vehicle teams, getting the spacecraft delivered to the right place at the right time + pointed in the right direction.

-Caley started out in 2002 as an intern at KSC with the International Space Station (ISS) and transferred to NASA LSP in 2003.
+Caley started out in 2002 as a Pathways Intern (aka co-op) at KSC with the International Space Station (ISS) and transferred to NASA LSP in 2003.
 She attended MIT via the Kennedy Graduate Fellowship Program and performed fluid slosh in microgravity research on the Synchronized Position Hold Engage and Reorient Experimental Satellites (SPHERES) platform on the ISS.

 In 2010, Caley participated in the Agency wide leadership program, NASA FIRST (Foundations of Influence, Relationships, Success and Teamwork), to improve her skills in the areas of personal effectiveness, business acumen, and leading and managing others.
 In 2018, she attended the International Space University (ISU) Space Studies Program (SSP) co-hosted in the Netherlands by TU Delft, Leiden University, and the European Space Research and Technology Centre (ESTEC).